mohammadGh/strapi-provider-email-extra/README.md

 ## Configuration Options

-- **defaultProvider**: The default email provider to use if none is specified.
+- **defaultProvider**: The default email provider to use for sending email.
 - **providers**: Configuration for each supported email provider.
-- **defaultLocale**: The default locale to use for email templates.
+- **dynamicTemplates**: Configuration for localized email templates.
-- **templates**: Object defining the paths to email templates for each locale.

 ## Contributing